• Skip to primary navigation

 • Begin by pouring rubbing alcohol into the little bottle you are using (this will allow you to see how much you need.
 Leave an inch of space from the top)

-• In a clean jar add in 4-6 capsules of white willow bark (otherwise use 2 tsp of loose white willow bark)
+• In a clean jar add in 4-6 capsules of white willow bark (otherwise use 2 teaspoon of loose white willow bark)

 • Add your measured rubbing alcohol to the white willow bark